Glastonbury Lake Village

-The fascinating story of the Glastonbury Lake Village can be viewed in the Tribunal, the 15th century merchant’s house in Glastonbury High Street, that also houses the Tourist Information Centre.
+It is once more be possible to view the fascinating story of the Glastonbury Lake Village at Glastonbury Museum at the Tribunal, the 15th century merchant’s house on Glastonbury High Street (left).

-The Lake Village Museum presents an insight into everyday life in an Iron-Age settlement, dating from around 2000 years ago, when much of Somerset’s landscape was covered by marshy sea.
-Although these marshes have long since been artificially drained, the excellent preservative properties of the peaty wetland soils in the Glastonbury area left an archaeological legacy of international importance.
+Visitors are welcome to view the Lake Village collection, as individuals or in educational groups.
+The whole history and background to the Glastonbury Lake Village has been brought to life through displays of the most important finds and artists’ reconstructions.
+Also on display are the well preserved remains of an Iron Age dug-out canoe.
+The Lake Village collection presents an insight into everyday life in an Iron Age settlement, dating from around 2000 years ago, when much of Somerset’s landscape was covered by wetlands.
+Although these marshes have long since been drained, the preservative properties of the peaty soils in the Glastonbury area left an archaeological legacy of international importance.

 Arthur Bulleid was a local medical student, son of the founder of the Glastonbury Antiquarian Society and an amateur archaeologist.
 Prompted by the results of work on lake villages in Switzerland, in 1888 he began to search for similar sites in the Somerset Levels and in 1892 he discovered a number of earth mounds near the road from Glastonbury to Godney, just north of Glastonbury.